 The whole stone is then pressed together with water between crushing plates in order to remove the upper part of the skin and part of the pulp.
 However, this operation does not completely remove the mucilage layer from the grain.
 The aforementioned layer can be removed either by fermenting the grains in containers followed by washing them in water, or by using machines that clean the grains mechanically.

-The fermentation process is a very sensitive matter – if you let grains ferment for too long, they het an ugly "Fermented" taste.
-If you leave grains to ferment for too short a time - there will be residual slime, which will also negatively affect the taste.
-However, fermentation, which has taken place correctly and for the optimum time, has a very positive effect on coffee.
+Fermentation process is a very sensitive matter – if you leave the grains to ferment for too long, they acquire a nasty » fermented « taste; if you leave the grains to ferment for too short a time, there will be slime residue on them, which will also negatively affect the taste.
+However, fermentation, which took place correctly and for an optimal time, has a very positive effect on coffee.

 After separation from residues and after washing, the coffee beans should be, in order to maintain their stability, dried – should contain only 10% water.
 Therefore, cleaned grains are dried in the sun on terraces or on drying tables until 12-13% of water remains in them.
 This is usually followed by machine drying, where the required 10% moisture is achieved.
 If there is a problem with the weather or with a lack of space for drying outside - the whole process can take place in the machine.

 After drying, a thin parchment skin remains on the grains - an outer coating resembling thin paper.
 It is then easily removed peeling.